 bewegung.

-uses the FLIP animation technique, which can smoothly animate layout changes.
-It makes the
+0-dependency library uses the FLIP animation technique, which can

-browser work less compared to other css and js animation approaches.
+to other css and js animation approaches.

-Bewegung can even animate currently unanimatable properties like display: none or element
+Bewegung can even animate currently unanimatable properties like display:

 Examples